Dragon Quest VII: Manga

-The manga adaptation of Dragon Quest VII was published by Enix's Monthly Gangan in Japan.
-It was illustrated by Kamui Fujiwara, who also worked on another franchise-related manga, Dragon Quest Retsuden: Roto no Monshō.
+The manga adaptation of Dragon Quest VII, titled Dragon Quest: Warriors of Eden (ドラゴンクエスト エデンの戦士たち), was serialized in Enix's Monthly Shōnen Gangan from 2001 to 2006.
+It was illustrated by Kamui Fujiwara, who previously worked on another manga for the franchise, Dragon Quest: The Mark of Erdick.
 Fourteen volumes were released between 2001 and 2006.
 In this adaptation, the hero is given the name "Arus".
 The manga follows the game story while adding in new characters and more detailed relationships, as the original hero was silent and a personality needed to be added for the comic version.
+In January 2026, Fujiwara began a sequel in Young Gangan titled Dragon Quest Eden.

 Reception

 Dragon Warrior VII received both commercial and critical success in Japan.
 3.57 million units were sold within 17 days of the game's release; the game established itself for having the largest annual shipment of any independently sold game for the original PlayStation.
 It was the best-selling PlayStation game of 2000 in the region, having sold more than 3.9 million copies by November.
 Shipments of Dragon Quest VII reached four million copies on January 5, 2001, and the game became the sixth best-seller video game of all platforms in Japan at that time.
-Worldwide, shipments of the game have surpassed 4.1 million units as of March 2003.
+Worldwide, shipments of the game surpassed 4.1 million units as of March 2003.
 Dragon Warrior VII won the grand prize in Digital (Interactive) Art Division at the 4th Japan Media Arts Festival in 2000, where the game was praised for being "...engaging without depending on a high degree of realism..." and "...well refined and artfully executed."
 The game also won four awards from the 5th Japan Entertainment Software Awards by the Computer Entertainment Supplier's Association (CESA), including Best Prize, Scenario Prize, Sales Prize, and Popularity Prize.
 In 2006, the readers of Famitsu magazine voted Dragon Warrior VII the 9th best video game of all time.

 Sales of the North American version of Dragon Warrior VII reached almost 200,000 copies according to The Magic Box, which was not nearly as stellar as its Japanese counterpart.
 Enix of America still expressed their satisfaction with the sales figures.
 Dragon Warrior VII met with mostly positive reviews from North American critics.
 IGN noted that all "100+ hours" of the game are enjoyable despite the dated visuals and clunky presentation.
 GameZone.com praised the game's concept and nostalgia factor and cited it as "what role-playing games were meant to be."
 They also noted the game's high difficulty, which, instead of making the game frustrating, they say, "make it that much more of an accomplishment when you complete a quest."
 IGN described the game's class system as "one of the best class systems seen outside a strategy RPG."